Arson arrest made in LA wildfire that forced evacuations - WTMJ

 The cause of the fire in steep, inaccessible terrain had been deemed “suspicious” after officials noticed two ignition points about an hour apart, the Fire Department said.

-Arson investigators detained and released one person on Saturday and a second person was questioned and then arrested on Sunday, the department said.
+Arson investigators detained and released one person on Saturday and another person was questioned and then arrested on Sunday, the department said.

 Topanga Canyon is a remote, wooded community with some ranch homes bordering Malibu, about 20 miles (32 kilometers) west of downtown Los Angeles.